wittymindstech/time-series-iot-data/README.md

 # Steps
-Set up the AWS IoT Device Simulator
+Set up the AWS IoT Device Simulator --> Go to Cloud Formation and Create Stack and then upload the downloaded template.

 Set up InfluxDB and Grafana on your own Amazon EC2 instances